imagomat

 The distributed files do not have prebuilt binaries with the Xcode project or the Visual Studio project.

-The visualizer product has to be built with the provided resources and source files by means of the provided project files.
+The visualizer product has to be built with the provided resources and source files by means of the provided project files with the platform specific IDE.

 Project Options

-On Windows the sources are compiled with these project options:
+On Windows the sources for 64-bit Release are compiled with these project options:

 The library dependencies: